Why start with S A T P I N? Why not A-Z?

 It’s all about the sounds — not letter names.

 Children need lots of playful practice — it is essential!
-Games, playful activities, short decodable sentences, and texts that use previously taught code are ideal for repeated practice.
-Effective programs control the sounds and letters taught in a sequence because students are more likely to experience success if it is cumulative.
-To read more about the sequences of some popular and effective programs, click here to read more.
+Word building, games, playful activities, short decodable sentences, and texts that use previously taught knowledge are ideal for repeated practice.

 Students should get as much repetition and consolidation as they need so no gaps appear along the way.